eddiesigner/weiss-pro-docs/docs/src/guide/publication-settings.md

 In the **Branding Settings** of the Ghost Admin you can change the Publication icon and the Publication logo as well.

+**Accent Color**

+The accent color is ignored in this theme to keep a consistent and elegant design.

 **Publication Icon**

 The icon or _favicon_ is a small image that can be seen in the browser tab, next to the title.
 You can change the icon in this section.